Working Memory: A teacher's guideTeacher explaining working memory to pupils in a UK classroom

 Classroom Example

-During a Year 7 geography lesson on river processes, Mrs Johnson introduces erosion by showing one image, explaining one process, then asking pupils to draw and label it before moving to transportation.
-She notices three pupils looking confused, so immediately provides a visual diagram and reduces the task to just labelling, recognising their working memory has reached capacity.
+During a Year 7 geography lesson on river processes, Mrs Johnson introduces erosion by showing one image, explaining one process, then asking learners to draw and label it before moving to transportation.
+She notices three learners looking confused, so immediately provides a visual diagram and reduces the task to just labelling, recognising their working memory has reached capacity.

 Frequently Asked Questions